 Generative AI has been able to create impressive applications in Python or React, but FileMaker application creation is a different proposition.
 This session will review what is and isn't possible in terms of using LLMs to create FileMaker applications.

-Second, the ten year-old module for centralized account management and implementation walk-through.
+The public module for centralized account management and implementation walk-through.

 Bringing new developers into the FileMaker world can be challenging—where do they start, and how do you ensure they gain real skills quickly?
 As a junior developer myself, I experienced my company’s structured training program firsthand.
 Later, I helped refine it to make onboarding even smoother.